 Edit Active Scenario

-The Active Scenario dialog box allows the user to select any of the scenarios created in an InfoWater project and make it active.
-Once a scenario is made active, each of the three facets that comprise a scenario (facility sets, data sets, simulation sets) also become active.
+The Active Scenario dialog box allows you to select any of the scenarios created in an InfoWater Pro project and make it active.
+Once a scenario is made active, each of the three facets that comprise a scenario also become active.

 The Inheritance Path shows which parent this scenario is dependent upon.

 The Data Sets also show which data sets are currently being assigned to this particular scenario.
-Here, the user can change the Data Sets of the active scenario by doubling-clicking on the desired data set.
-A dialog box will appear showing all of the data sets available to the user.
+Here, you can change the Data Sets of the active scenario by doubling-clicking on the desired data set.
+A dialog box will appear showing all of the data sets available to you.

-Click on Apply to accept the various changes and selections made in this dialog box.
+Click Apply to accept the various changes and selections made in this dialog box.

 Reset all the changes made.

-Click on this to close out of the dialog box.
+Click Close to close out of the dialog box.